zrock-dev/kusillo/README.md

 # Kusillo

-An application to manage rocket tournaments.
+An application to manage racket tournaments.